Vongolia11/ECT-HDGCN/README.md

   --bone-pkl <bone_score.pkl>
 ```

-The fusion weight is automatically searched and the best accuracy is reported.

 ---

 ## 📝 Summary

-This course project systematically explores Euler Characteristic Transform (ECT) on top of HD-GCN.
+This project systematically explores **Euler Characteristic Transform (ECT)** on top of HD-GCN.

-By evaluating multiple ECT integration strategies, this work demonstrates that a simple ECT-fusion design is both effective and robust, improving performance over a strong HD-GCN baseline without modifying its core architecture.
+By evaluating multiple ECT integration strategies, it demonstrates that a **simple ECT-fusion design** is both effective and robust, improving performance over a strong HD-GCN baseline without modifying its core architecture.

 ```